 Often times, students also have to be under a certain age limit.

 In the UK, some of the government scholarships cover the following:

 - tuition fees

-- an economy class return airfare to and from the UK
+- economy class return airfare to and from the UK

-- additional grants and allowances to cover essential expenditure.
+- additional grants and allowances to cover essential expenses

-If you simply want to practice a sport and be a member of the college or university team, you can qualify for a scholarship, most times offered by your college/university.
-The good news is you don't necessarily have to be very good at the sport you practice.
+If you simply want to practise a sport and be a member of the college or university team, you can qualify for a scholarship, most times offered by your college/university.
+The good news is you don't necessarily have to be very good at the sport you practise.

 Sometimes local groups or different organisations may offer these sports scholarships and they usually look at criteria such as community service.